 Updates on absenteeism in 2018

-- creates a state definition of chronic absenteeism
+- creating a state definition of chronic absenteeism

-- will require schools to track their student’s chronic absenteeism rates, and
+- requiring schools to track their student’s chronic absenteeism rates, and

-- will require schools with greater than 10 percent of their students chronically absent to develop plans to combat absenteeism with input from families and parents.
+- requiring schools with greater than 10 percent of their students chronically absent to develop plans to combat absenteeism with input from families and parents.

 - NJ Department of Education Guidance on reporting absences and calculating absenteeism

 - Attendance Works toolkits for schools and districts to develop plans to improve attendance

 This report explores the complexity of chronic absenteeism in Newark Public High Schools and possible solutions.